 Dr. Bernadette Capili

 Dr. Bernadette Capili, PhD.
-NP-C Senior Research Scientist, Division of Special Studies in Symptom Management
+NP-C Senior Research Scientist, Special Studies in Symptom Management

 Dr. Bernadette Capili’s area of research focuses on cardiovascular disease prevention and healthy weight management.
 Dr. Capili has examined the effects of diet on the metabolic complications of HIV and metabolic markers to predict cardiovascular disease in HIV.
 Her research also includes investigating traditional methods of healing such as herbal therapies and acupuncture to reduce cardiovascular risk in HIV.
 As a clinical researcher and clinician, Dr. Capili has an emphasis on identifying patient related outcomes in all of her studies to determine the efficacy of various treatment modalities.
 Her goal is to identify and to test outcome measures, which can be translated across clinical settings and healthcare disciplines.